5 Privacy Trends for 2025: What to Watch For

 What does "Do not sell my personal information" mean?
 Find out here.

-If your business falls under the CCPA, you need to let your users know what data you're collecting and why.
+If your business falls under the CCPA, you need to let your users know what data you're collecting and why, including their right to opt-out.
 You also need to tell them who you’re sharing their data with.
 This informed consent should include the option of opting out of the sale or sharing of their personal information and limiting the use of their sensitive personal information.

 You also need adequate security measures to protect the information you’ve collected from your users.